reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 ### Better Error Reporting {/*error-handling*/}

 We improved error handling in React 19 to remove duplication and provide options for handling caught and uncaught errors.
-For example, when there's an error in render caught by an error boundary, previously React would throw the error twice (once for the original error, then again after failing to automatically recover), and then call `console.error` with info about where the error occurred.
+For example, when there's an error in render caught by an Error Boundary, previously React would throw the error twice (once for the original error, then again after failing to automatically recover), and then call `console.error` with info about where the error occurred.

 This resulted in three errors for every caught error: